keypom/keypom-docs/docs/Tutorials/Advanced/daos/security.md

 <p>

 One of the internal tests used to validate the DAO bot is to make sure other non-approved users cannot add new members to your DAO.
 The code for that is below.

+For reference, `minqi` is on council here but `maliciousActor` is not.
+The expectation is that `maliciousActor` cannot add member's to `minqi`'s DAO but that is not the case with the DAO bot in its current form.

 ```rust reference
 https://github.com/keypom/dao-bot/blob/2c3a7bac8b18e1134483f0736e2ca9e2152f8509/__tests__/auto-registration/auto-reg-tests.ava.ts#L162-L250